jeev1992/LearnAI/Theory/Agentic 2.0/Week 1/Teaching_Notes_Agentic_AI_Foundations.md

 ---

-## SLIDE 74: Instructor Slide: What LLM is used in what scenario...
+## SLIDE 56: Question: What LLM is used in what scenario...

 "This is a good moment for discussion.
 Let me pose a question to all of you: